7be/PMsa/Manual/manual.md

 Connect to the Network 'DCAITI_Feldversuch' with the password 'dcaiti_wlan_passwort'.
 You can now connect to the master system via sftp://pi@master.dcaiti and find the measurements with a timestamp and its MAC-Adress in the home directory.
 The files have the form '$MAC_YYYYMMDDHHSS.csv'.

 # Software Installation
+First of all, start with the configuration of the Raspberry Pi itself.
+Start `sudo raspi-config` and choose the `Interfacing Options`.
+There you have to 'disable shell and kernel messages on the serial connection' to allow communication with a PM-Sensor.
+Also enable `SSH` to make a connection to your clients available (debug etc.).
+Go back to the main menu and chose `Localisation Options`.
+Choose the locale which suits your location.
+This is important for W-Lan configuration, since the allowed frequencys and signal strengts differ from country to country.
+Save the choosen Options and restart your Pi.
 ## Master

 ### W-Lan AP